Do you remember your last experience with antibiotics?

 Before you use any of these top natural antibiotics, please consult your doctor to make sure they are safe for you, especially if you are taking any kind of medication.

 What about you?
 Have you ever tried one of these natural antibiotics?
-Which one works best on your experience?
+Which one works best in your experience?

 To your health and happiness,